Skip to main content

 }'

 Every agent linked to this llm_id picks up the change immediately — no restart required.
-To attach multiple tools, list all their IDs in the array.

-Step 3 — Update your system prompt
+Step 3 — Reference tools in your system prompt

-The description on each tool is the trigger signal — it tells the agent when to fire the tool.
-But the system prompt gives the agent the context and instructions for how to use it in the flow.
-Be explicit about when and in what order tools should fire.
+The description on each tool is the trigger signal — the LLM reads it to decide when to fire the tool automatically.
+The system prompt gives the agent context and ordering for how to use tools in the flow.
+Reference tools by their name field (the name you set when creating the tool), not by tool ID.
+The LLM matches the name to the tool it has available and fires it at the right moment.

 You are a helpful sales assistant for Acme Corp.